yvelikova/axway-open-docs/content/en/docs/apigtw_kpsguide/Configure_database_storage.md

 ![Select database storage](/Images/APIGatewayKPSUserGuide/03000028.png)

 Alternatively, you can add a database storage option to the collection later.
 On the **Data Sources** tab, select **Add** > **Add Database**.
-For an example, see [*Step 2: Add the database data source to the KPS collection* on page 1](#Step2).

-For an example with file storage, see [*Configure file-based KPS storage* on page 1](8_Configure_file_based_storage.htm).
+For an example with file storage, see [Configure file-based KPS storage](/docs/apigtw_kpsguide/Configure_file_based_storage).

 #### Database storage information

 The following describes how KPS data is stored in a database:

--   The maximum primary key length in a KPS row is 255 characters
+* The maximum primary key length in a KPS row is 255 characters
--   The maximum KPS table name length is 255 characters
+* The maximum KPS table name length is 255 characters
--   KPS rows are JSON encoded
+* KPS rows are JSON encoded
--   Optimistic locking is used and is enforced using a version column
+* Optimistic locking is used and is enforced using a version column

 ##### Increase row size

 You can increase the maximum KPS row size by changing the `largeValue` column.
 For example, to support image icons in MySQL or MariaDB, enter the following command:

-alter table kps\_object modify column largevalue mediumtext;
+alter table kps_object modify column largevalue mediumtext;

 #### Logging for shared table storage